gthiele28/Visual_Astrononomy_Calculator/README.md

 This project was created for the ASTRON 98 / Intro to Python for Astronomy DeCal

 Also, if you run into any issues or have feature requests, feel free to fork this work or send them to me.
-Just don't add a ui and make it one of those shitty ad-filled websites, there's already enough of those for astronomy already.
+Just don't add a ui and make it one of those "very respectable" ad-filled websites, there's already enough of those for astronomy already.